NPException/playdate-app-template/README.md

 ### Automatic GitHub release via GitHub action

-This template includes a GitHub action, which will create a new release (or update an existing one) for the current version in the `source/pdxinfo` file.
+This template includes a GitHub action, which will create a new release (or update an existing one, depending on how its configured) for the current version in the `source/pdxinfo` file.
 By default, this action triggers whenever changes within the `source` folder are pushed to the `main` branch.
-This then will automatically run `bb build-release` on one of GitHub's machines, and (if the build succeeds) upload a `.pdx.zip` file of your app to a GitHub draft release for your current version.
+This then will automatically run `bb build-release` on one of GitHub's machines, and (if the build succeeds) upload a `.pdx.zip` file of your app to a GitHub release for your current version and build number.
-You can then manually publish, edit, or delete the release in the "Releases" section of your GitHub repo.
 See the `:automated-release` config section in `bb.edn` for a bit more details.

 If you don't want the automatic release build, you can just delete the `.github/workflows/auto-release.yml` file.